Lara Fabian

-She was born in Etterbeek, Brussels, to a Belgian father and a Sicilian mother.
-She lived the first part of her childhood in Sicily, Catania, speaking Italian as her first language.
-She moved to Quebec in 1991 and since 1995, she has held Canadian citizenship alongside her Belgian one.
-In 2003, she returned to Brussels to be close to her parents in Belgium and in 2015 lived in Walloon Brabant province in Belgium just outside Brussels.
+Born in Belgium to a Belgian father and an Italian mother, she moved to Quebec in 1991 and, since 1995, has held Canadian citizenship alongside her Belgian one.
+In 2003, she returned to Brussels to be close to her parents in Belgium, and in 2015, she lived in Walloon Brabant province in Belgium, just outside Brussels.
 In 2017, she returned permanently to Montreal, Quebec, to be with her family.

 Early life

-Fabian is the only child of Pierre Crokaert, who is Flemish, and Maria Luisa Serio, a Sicilian.
+Fabian was born in Etterbeek, Brussels, the only child of Pierre Crokaert, a Fleming, and Maria Luisa Serio, a Sicilian.
+She was raised between the Italian city of Catania and the Belgian town of Ruisbroek, speaking Italian as her first language.
 Fabian's parents recognized her talent early on and enrolled her in the Royal Conservatory of Brussels when she was eight years old; she studied there for 10 years.

-Music career
+Career

 1986–1993: Early music career

 During the 1980s, Fabian entered a number of European competitions and won several prizes.
-She released her first single, "L'Aziza est en pleurs" / "Il y avait" in 1986.
+She released her first single, "L'Aziza est en pleurs" / "Il y avait," in 1986.

 In 1988, the RTL TV channel in Luxembourg invited Fabian to represent the country at the 33rd Eurovision Song Contest, held that year in Dublin, Ireland.
-The song was a composition by Jacques Cardona and Alain Garcia entitled Croire (Belief) which reached a respectable fourth place (while Celine Dion won the contest representing Switzerland).
+The song was a composition by Jacques Cardona and Alain Garcia entitled "Croire" (Believe), which reached a respectable fourth place (while Celine Dion won the contest representing Switzerland).
 The single became a hit in Europe, selling nearly 500,000 copies.

-In 1990, Fabian and musical collaborator Rick Allison moved to Montreal, Quebec, Canada to embark on a career in North America.
+In 1990, Fabian and musical collaborator Rick Allison moved to Montreal, Quebec, Canada, to embark on a career in North America.
 They started their own music label and publishing company, Productions Clandestines.

 In August 1991, her self-titled French-language debut album, Lara Fabian, was released in Canada and sold over 100,000 copies.
-The album went gold in 1993, and platinum the following year.
-The success of upbeat dance-pop singles such as "Le jour où tu partira", "Les murs", and "Qui pense à l'amour" gave Fabian radio exposure.
-She received several nominations at the 1993 ADISQ awards, and a poll published around that time voted her Québec's most promising singer.
+The success of upbeat dance-pop singles such as "Le jour où tu partiras", "Les murs", and "Qui pense à l'amour" gave Fabian radio exposure.
+She received several nominations at the 1993 ADISQ Awards, and a poll published around that time voted her Québec's most promising singer.